OxfordSemantic/AdvancedWorkshop/2_3-BlankNodes/2_3-BlankNodes.md

 ## 🚀 &nbsp; Exercise

-Complete the rule `2_3-BlankNodes/incompleteRules.dlog` to monitor the average temperature of several liquid baths as they change over time.
+Complete the rule `2_3-BlankNodes/incompleteRules.dlog` to monitor the average temperature of several liquid baths as they change over time - creating a unique node to represent the bath at each given moment in time.

 Here is a representative sample of the data in `2_3-BlankNodes/exercise/data.ttl`.
 Both baths contain **exactly two sensors**.
 ```